abinit/abinit/doc/tutorial/eph_intro.md

 3. Play with *rcut* and *rsigma* to damp the oscillations in the interpolant

-Note that it is sometimes difficult to get completely rid of spurious oscillations or artifacts in the SKW interpolation especially in the presence of degeneracies or band crossing/anti-crossing, Remember, however, that achieving perfect agreement between the SKW interpolation and the ab-initio results is not crucial since the SKW bands are only used to find the relevant $kk$-points and these wavevectors will be recomputed afterwards with KS-DFT.
+Note that it is sometimes difficult to get completely rid of spurious oscillations or artifacts in the SKW interpolation especially in the presence of **degeneracies or band crossing/anti-crossing**, Remember, however, that achieving perfect agreement between the SKW interpolation and the ab-initio results is not crucial since the SKW bands are only used to find the $\kk$-points that are sufficiently close to the band edges (Fermi level).
+All these wavevectors will be recomputed afterwards with KS-DFT and possible oscillations or artifacts will disappear in the ab-initio results.

 In a nutshell, you need to make sure that the SKW bands are **reasonably close** to the ab-initio ones especially in the region around the band edge for semiconductors or around the Fermi level for metals.